Samsung Galaxy S10 Review

 I’m less enamoured by Samsung’s continued use of curved displays.
-As seen in the S8 and S9, the sides of the Galaxy S10 slope down, blending into the metal frame running the phone’s edge.
-Design-wise, it’s a trait that’s a few years old now – and heavily adopted by other phones.
+As seen in the S8 and S9, the sides of the Galaxy S10 slope away from the front, blending into the metal frame running the phone’s edge.
+Design-wise, it’s a trait that’s a few years old now and extensively used by other premium phones.
 Nevertheless, it still has that slick, instantly eye-catching finish that gets it noticed in the sea of boxy, rectangular slabs.

-However, although it might look attractive, it makes actual use of the device more difficult.
+Despite how attractive it might look, it makes actual use of the device more difficult.
 I’ve experienced numerous accidental presses with the curved Galaxy S10 than I have done with the flat Pixel 3 (or Pixel 4 for that matter) or iPhone 1.
-It consistently registered accidental pressure from my palm and I’m having to adapt the way I hold the phone to counter the problem.
-You’ll likely get used to it, but even having used both the S10 Plus and S10 over the past couple of weeks, it remains an issue.
+It consistently registered accidental pressure from my palm and I’m having to alter the way I hold the phone to counter this problem.
+You’ll likely get used to it but having used both the S10 and S10 Plus for a few weeks, it remains an issue.

-The rest of the design follows the same blueprint Samsung’s used for the past few iterations of its flagship phones.
+For the most part, the rest of the design also follows the same blueprint Samsung’s employed for the past few iterations of its flagship phones.
 You’ll find glass both front and back, a metal rim sandwiched between them, and a super-precise finish.

-There isn’t much of a size difference between the Plus and the regular-sized S10 (the Plus has a 6.4-inch screen as opposed to 6.1 inches), but I do find that the smaller device feels more comfortable to hold and is easier to navigate, not requiring me to stretch my thumb too far.
-If you’re coming from an S9 or an iPhone then you’ll likely feel a lot more at home with the S10.
+There isn’t much of a size difference between the Plus and the regular-sized S10 (the Plus has a 6.4-inch screen as opposed to 6.1-inches) but I do find that the smaller device feels more comfortable to hold and is easier to navigate, not requiring me to stretch my thumb too far.
+If you’re coming from an S9 or an iPhone then you’ll likely feel a lot more at home with the S10 compared to the Plus.

 The Galaxy S10 is feature-packed, with an in-display fingerprint sensor and reverse wireless charging